snigo/mutable/README.md

 # @gigwork/mutable

 Mutable array functions.
 In 90% of time you don't need to mutate array and, frankly, it might be harmful.
 But there is always those 10% when you might need just that!
+Works just like their immutable counterparts, but itsy bitsy teeny weeny bit faster due to not creating new instances of arrays.

 ## Installation